TheShovel/co-funk/README.md

-# TurboFunk
+# PenguinFunk
-It's basically Friday Night Funkin but rewritten in TurboWarp.
+It's basically Friday Night Funkin but rewritten in PenguinMod.
 ### What it can do
 <ul>
   <li>Reads charts made with the Friday Night Funkin chart editor</li>